 Note: The domestic population and participation rate includes Canadian citizens and landed immigrants.
 The total participation rate includes both domestic (Canadian citizens and landed immigrants) and non-permanent resident populations in Ontario.
 Participation rates include enrolment in publicly assisted colleges and universities in Ontario and do not include private career colleges.
-Sources: Statistics Canada and Ontario Ministry of Finance.

 Improvements in medical technology can also lead to higher health expenditures.
-For instance, more specialized training and resources are required so that individuals can benefit from the new technology.4 New medical services also raise the scope of diagnoses and treatments, which were previously unavailable.
-Finally, consumer preferences and higher incomes may also lead to an increased demand for higher quality health care, hence raising health care costs.5
+For instance, more specialized training and resources are required so that individuals can benefit from the new technology.
+A New medical services also raise the scope of diagnoses and treatments, which were previously unavailable.
+Finally, consumer preferences and higher incomes may also lead to an increased demand for higher quality health care, hence raising health care costs.
+5